sac1hin/sac1hin/README.md

 <h1>Hi 👋, I'm Sachin</h1>

 <h4 >
-  I'm a passionate full-stack developer with expertise in the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-I love building robust and scalable web applications that solve real-world problems.
+  Full Stack Developer with 3 years of experience in building dynamic and scalable web applications.
+Proficient in React.js, Next.js, Redux, Node.js, Express, PostgreSQL, TypeScript, Prisma, and AWS.
+Experienced in developing payment integrations, scalable backend systems, and API development.
+Adept at collaborating with cross-functional teams to deliver efficient and secure solutions.
 </h4>

 <h2>About</h2>